Assessment Services for Children, Adolescents, and Post-Secondary Students

 • Autism-specific standardized measures

-Outcomes: diagnosis if appropriate (e.g., Autism, Learning Disabilities, Intellectual Disabilities, ADHD, anxiety, mood, etc.), understanding of learning and behavioural profile, and tailored recommendations to support both learning and social-communication needs at school and at home.
+Outcomes: diagnosis if appropriate (e.g., Autism, Learning Disabilities, Intellectual Disabilities, ADHD, anxiety, mood, etc.), understanding of learning and behavioural profile, and tailored recommendations to support both learning and social-communication needs at school, at home, and in the community.

-Gifted Assessment is designed to understand exceptional intellectual potential, and determine eligibility for gifted programming at school.
+• A gifted assessment is a focused assessment, designed to understand intellectual potential, and determine eligibility for gifted programming at school.

 This assessment is helpful when a child demonstrates: